Brandon Allen (soccer)

-Brandon Allen (born October 8, 1993) is an American soccer player who currently plays as a forward.
+Brandon Allen (born October 8, 1993) is an American former professional soccer player who played as a forward.
 Allen is the younger brother of soccer player R. J. Allen.

 Early career

 Allen attended St. Joseph High School in Metuchen, NJ where he scored 118 goals throughout his four-year varsity career.
 During his time in high school he was also a member of the New York Red Bulls' academy program where he scored 28 goals during the 2010–2011 season followed by 27 goals in 2011–2012.
 During his tenure at Georgetown, Allen was a standout player where he earned All-American honors three times and was named as a finalist for the Hermann Trophy in 2015.
 At the conclusion of his 91-game career with the Hoyas, Allen recorded 50 goals and 17 assists, making him the all-time leading scorer in school history.

 Allen was also a member of the 2014 Baltimore Bohemians in the Premier Development League.